danimtb/conan_sigstore_plugin/README.md

 Note that you may be prompted to introduce a password for your keypair that will be required in the sign process.
 **The password should be set as ``COSIGN_PASSWORD`` environment variable** for the plugin to signing the packages without intervention on interactive console.

+The path to these keys should be set in the plugin configuration file as explained in the next section.

 ## Configuration